junxit/us-congress-bills-111/metadata.md

 - 2010-06-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 6/16/2010 H4564)
 - 2010-06-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 6/16/2010 H4564)
 - 2010-06-18 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2010-06-28 — Amendment SA 4399 agreed to in Senate by Unanimous Consent.
+- 2010-06-28 — Amendment SA 4399 proposed by Senator Casey for Senator Leahy. (consideration: CR S5496; text: CR S5496) To amend the resolution.
+- 2010-06-28 — Amendment SA 4400 agreed to in Senate by Unanimous Consent.
+- 2010-06-28 — Amendment SA 4400 proposed by Senator Casey for Senator Leahy. (consideration: CR S5496-5497; text: CR S5496-5497) To amend the preamble.
+- 2010-06-28 — Measure laid before Senate by unanimous consent. (consideration: CR S5496-5497)
+- 2010-06-28 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.
+- 2010-06-28 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.
+- 2010-06-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-06-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-06-28 — Senate amendment agreed to: Amendment SA 4399 agreed to in Senate by Unanimous Consent.
+- 2010-06-28 — Senate amendment agreed to: Amendment SA 4400 agreed to in Senate by Unanimous Consent.
+- 2010-06-28 — Senate amendment proposed (on the floor): Amendment SA 4399 proposed by Senator Casey for Senator Leahy.(consideration: CR S5496; text: CR S5496)
+- 2010-06-28 — Senate amendment proposed (on the floor): Amendment SA 4400 proposed by Senator Casey for Senator Leahy.(consideration: CR S5496-5497; text: CR S5496-5497)
+- 2010-06-28 — Senate amendment submitted
+- 2010-06-28 — Senate amendment submitted